Tvdm17/ARFilterJavaApp/README.md

 # VirtuGlow

+## Important
+Free DeepAR license supports sessions up to 3 minutes.
+After this time, the app needs to be restarted to be able to use the effects.
+Additionally, the readily available Galaxy filter often has visible latency.
+The latency is likewise noticeable on web, and has to do with poor effect optimisation, not with how we handled DeepAR connection.

 ## Sources and AI usage statement

 This project builds upon an example app demonstrating DeepAR SDK usage for Android development.
 The following functionality was taken: